The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: The DECODE implementation

-Equipped with the accretion rates of the black holes, we then simply integrate them across cosmic time to compute the mass growth of the SMBHs.
+Equipped with the accretion rates of the black holes, we then simply integrated them across cosmic time to compute the mass growth of the SMBHs.
 Starting the simulations at $z\sim 6$, we experiment different ways of initialising the black hole mass.
-As shown in several works, the choice of the black hole seeds does not significantly impact the mass growth of the SMBHs at redshift $z\lesssim3$ (e.g., \citealt{zou_2024}).
-In particular, we explore a black holes seeding via the observed $M_{\rm BH}-M_\star$ relations from \citet{reines_volonteri_2015} and \citet{li_2025}.
-We also study the possibility of initialising our black holes with a seed of mass $M_{\rm BH,seed}\sim 10^5 \, M_\odot$ when the halo mass reaches $M_{\rm h} \sim 10^{10}\, M_\odot$, similarly to what is assumed in hydrodynamical simulations and analytical models (e.g., \citealt{schaye_2015, rosas-guevara_2016, weinberger_2018, dave_2019}).
+As shown in several works, the choice of the black hole seeds does not significantly impact the mass growth of the SMBHs at redshift $z\lesssim3$ (e.g. \citealt{zou_2024}).
+In particular, we explored a black holes seeding via the observed $M_{\rm BH}-M_\star$ relations from \citet{reines_volonteri_2015} and \citet{li_2025}.
+We also studied the possibility of initialising our black holes with a seed of mass $M_{\rm BH,seed}\sim 10^5 \, M_\odot$ when the halo mass reaches $M_{\rm h} \sim 10^{10}\, M_\odot$, similarly to what is assumed in hydrodynamical simulations and analytical models (e.g. \citealt{schaye_2015, rosas-guevara_2016, weinberger_2018, dave_2019}).
 We find that by seeding SMBHs via any of the approaches described above does not noticeably alter the growth histories of SMBHs, at least at $z<3$.
 In what follows, we choose the seeding of $M_{\rm BH,seed}\sim 10^5 \, M_\odot$ as a reference, but also compare with the predictions from the other seeding models.

-In addition to gas accretion, we allow black holes to grow via mergers with other black holes residing inside satellite galaxies, to which we assign the corresponding black hole mass from corresponding the satellite's stellar mass from the $M_{\rm BH}-M_\star$ distribution of the central counterparts.
-Following the analytic work of \citet{izquierdo-villalba_2020} based on the results from hydrodynamical simulations, we apply a time delay between the mergers of the host galaxies and the central SMBHs via the following fitting formula (Equation 29 of \citealt{izquierdo-villalba_2020})
+In addition to gas accretion, we allowed black holes to grow via mergers with other black holes residing inside satellite galaxies, to which we assigned the corresponding black hole mass from corresponding the satellite's stellar mass from the $M_{\rm BH}-M_\star$ distribution of the central counterparts.
+Following the analytic work of \citet{izquierdo-villalba_2020} based on the results from hydrodynamical simulations, we applied a time delay between the mergers of the host galaxies and the central SMBHs via the following fitting formula (Equation 29 of \citealt{izquierdo-villalba_2020})